C3-PRO/c3-pro-server/README.md

     app.aws.sqs.profile=sqsprofile
     app.aws.s3.profile=s3profile

-To obtain acess keys and secrets from AWS, visit (http://docs.aws.amazon.com/AWSSimpleQueueService/latest/SQSGettingStartedGuide/AWSCredentials.html).
-We suggest to create a user using in IAM with only permissions to access S3 and SQS and generate the access key and secret for this user.
+To obtain acess keys and secrets from AWS, visit http://docs.aws.amazon.com/AWSSimpleQueueService/latest/SQSGettingStartedGuide/AWSCredentials.html.
+We suggest to create a user in AWS-IAM with only permissions to access S3 and SQS, and generate the access key and secret for this user.

+## Update public key ##

+The system uses a public key uploaded in the S3 bucket to encrypt the symmetric key used to encrypt the resources in the SQS.
+The name of the public key file is specified in *configuration.propeties* file:

+    app.security.publickey=public-c3pro.der

+This name must match with an existing file in the used S3 bucket.
+The public key comes from the consumer.
+See https://bitbucket.org/ipinyol/c3pro-consumer to see how to generate public-private keys.